BasujitaBhattacharya/valetKeyPattern/README.md

 ## Run Create Azure Resources GitHub Action

 Now you can go to the Actions tab and Run the **Create Azure Resources** [GitHub Actions](https://docs.github.com/en/actions).

+Once this is done you can deploy the Azure Function, to do so run the Action called **Deploy Azure Function**